 Financial stress contributes to both absenteeism and presenteeism.
-Researchers have consistently found that financial stress can negatively impacts health, contributing to migraines, heart disease, insomnia, and deteriorating mental health.
-Employees enduring financial stress have been shown to take twice as many sick days compared to less-financially stressed employees.
+Researchers have consistently found that financial stress can negatively impact health, contributing to migraines, heart disease, insomnia, and deteriorating mental health.
+Employees enduring financial stress have been shown to take twice as many sick days as employees who are not financially stressed.

-Although employers should aim to fulfill employee needs at each level of Mazlow’s hierarchy of needs, they should focus first on fulfilling the physiological and safety needs that they can influence, specifically, improving medical care access and affordability.
+Although companies should aim to fulfill employee needs at each level of Mazlow’s hierarchy of needs, they should focus first on fulfilling the physiological and safety needs that they can influence — including improving medical care access and affordability.

 Absenteeism and presenteeism are serious concerns for employers.
 Luckily, these are not new problems — and research has shown that there are things employers can do to actively combat them.

 There are several ways employers can support the health and well-being of their employees, mostly focused on improving company policies and culture while reducing financial stressors.
 Here are a few ways to get started:

 One of the most obvious solutions is to offer a wider range of leave (e.g., family, personal, medical) and more of it.
 Providing employees the opportunity to take care of themselves and their families without penalty can help to reduce the risk of turnover and presenteeism.